 Senator Sununu introduced S. 857 on April 20, 2005, and Representative Paul Ryan introduced a companion measure (H.R.
 1776) on April 21, 2005.
-These measures would allow workers under age 55 to redirect a portion of payroll taxes to voluntary personal accounts (workers would be enrolled automatically in the personal account system and given the option to disenroll).
-From 2006 to 2015, workers would be allowed to redirect 5% of the first \$10,000 of covered earnings and 2.5% of remaining covered earnings to personal accounts.
-Beginning in 2016, workers would be allowed to redirect 10% of the first \$10,000 of covered earnings and 5% of remaining covered earnings to their accounts.
+The measures would allow workers under age 55 to redirect a portion of payroll taxes to voluntary personal accounts

+(workers would be enrolled automatically in the personal account system and given the option to disenroll).
+From 2006 to 2015, workers would be allowed to redirect 5% of covered earnings up to a base amount (\$10,000 in 2006, indexed to wage growth thereafter) and 2.5% of remaining covered earnings to personal accounts.
+Beginning in 2016, workers would be allowed to redirect 10% of covered earnings up to the base amount and 5% of remaining covered earnings to their accounts.
 Workers who participate in personal accounts would be issued a "benefit credit certificate" (or recognition bond) to reflect the value of benefits accrued under the traditional system.
-The recognition bond would be redeemable at retirement, though the value of accrued benefits would be reduced to reflect the payroll taxes redirected to the worker's account.
-(Benefits for disabled workers and their dependents and benefits for survivors (except elderly widow(er)s) would not be subject to the reduction.)
-The bill would provide account participants a combined payment (traditional benefit plus annuity) at least equal to current-law Social Security Workers who choose not to participate in personal accounts would receive benefits. traditional Social Security benefits.
+The recognition bond would be redeemable at retirement, though the value of accrued benefits for disabled workers and their dependents and benefits for survivors (except elderly widow(er)s) would not be subject to the reduction.)
+The measures would provide account participants a combined payment (traditional benefit plus annuity) at least equal to current-law Social Security benefits.
+Workers who choose not to participate in personal accounts would receive traditional Social Security benefits.

-The proposal would provide six indexed investment accounts, with a default "lifecycle investment account."
+The measures would provide six indexed investment accounts, including a default "lifecycle investment account" with an expected average investment mix of 65% equities/35% fixed income instruments.
 Once the worker's account balance reaches at least \$25,000 (indexed to inflation), additional investment options would be available.
 At retirement, the worker would be required to annuitize the portion of the account balance needed to provide a combined payment (traditional benefit plus inflation-indexed annuity) at least equal to current-law Social Security benefits.
 Any excess balance could be withdrawn in a manner chosen by the worker.
 Pre-retirement distribution would be allowed if the account is sufficient to provide an annuity at least equal to a required minimum payment.
-The measure also includes several financing provisions.
-It would constrain future growth rates for federal spending and dedicate the savings to Social Security; "reserve" annual Social Security cash flow surpluses for Social Security purposes; and dedicate a portion of corporate tax revenue increases projected under the proposal to Social Security.
-[Note: The official published versions of S. 857 and H.R.
-1776 are not yet available in the Legislative Information System.
-Information is based on a pre-publication version of H.R.
-1776 and summary material.]
+The measures also include several financing provisions.
+They would constrain future growth rates for federal spending and dedicate the savings to Social Security; "reserve" annual Social Security cash flow surpluses for Social Security purposes; and dedicate a portion of projected corporate tax revenue increases to Social Security.